Guggu-Gill/Job_bank_scrapper/README.md

 # Web Scraper for jobbank.ca 🇨🇦
 [Basant Singh](https://www.linkedin.com/in/basantsingh1000/)🦁

-A web scraper for collecting job listings from [jobbank.ca](https://www.jobbank.gc.ca) to analyze the Canadian job market in the given Canadain Cities.
+A web scraper for collecting job listings from [jobbank.gc.ca](https://www.jobbank.gc.ca) to analyze the Canadian job market in the given Canadain Cities/Provinces.

 ## Features
 1. City-Based Job Collection: Filters job listings by specific city, making it easy to focus on localized job markets.